 General Grant Tree

 Did you know that the United States has a living Christmas Tree?
-Back in 1926, President Calvin Coolidge bestowed that honor.
-In addition, that same tree was declared a living National Shrine in 1956 by President Dwight Eisenhower.
+Back in 1926, President Calvin Coolidge bestowed that honor upon the General Grant Tree.
+Also, bestowed upon that same tree is National Shrine status by President Dwight Eisenhower in 1956.

-Located in Kings Canyon National Park in the Grant Grove section of the park, it rises 267 feet (81.4 m) high above the ground.
-It is reputed to be over 1,600 years old.
+Located in Kings Canyon National Park, in the Grant Grove section of the park, it rises 267 feet (81.4 m) high above the ground.
+The General Grant tree is reputed to be over 1,600 years old.

 General Sherman Tree

-It is neither the tallest, widest at the base nor oldest of the giant sequoia (Sequoiadendron giganteum) trees but due to its rapid growth it has attained an overall mass that exceeds any other measurable tree anywhere else on the earth.
+This tree is reputed to be the "world's largest living thing on earth!"
+It is neither the tallest tree, nor widest at the base, nor oldest of the giant sequoia (Sequoiadendron giganteum) trees, but due to its rapid growth, it has attained an overall mass that exceeds any other measurable tree anywhere else on the earth.

 The General Sherman Tree is estimated to be between 2300 to 2700 years old.
-The General Grant tree runs a close second by way of overall volume of wood and has a 40 foot diameter.
+The General Grant tree runs a close second by way of the overall volume of wood and has a 40-foot diameter.

 Effects of Fire on Sequoia Trees

-In fact, the tight scales of sequoia pine cones actually open and release their seeds from the heat generated by fire.
-Without that heat they can stay closed tightly for a matter of years!
+Clearing the forest of other less fire-resistant trees and plant life enables sequoia seeds to find fertile soil and some needed sunlight to propagate the species.
+The tight scales of sequoia pine cones open and release their seeds from the heat generated by fire.
+Without that heat, they can stay closed tightly for a matter of years!

-Each cone contains 100 to 300 minuscule seeds but once released and finding just the right growing condition that tiny seed can germinate and begin its long life.
+Each cone contains 100 to 300 tiny seeds, but once released and finding just the right growing condition, that minuscule seed can germinate and begin its long life.
 Since a mature sequoia tree can live for thousands of years, it only takes one successful germination to keep the species going.

 Giant Forest and the Lumber Industry